dndworld/dndworld.github.io/tips/becoming-staff.md

 </style>
 ## Introduction

-So you’ve been looking at all the cool kids with their funky rainbow color roles and thinking about joining the staff.
+So you’ve been thinking about joining staff.
 Great!
 We are always welcome to have more staff join our team.
 In fact, joining staff is one of the best ways you can help us!
 After all, we’re always in need of more hands for implementing changes, helping players and increasing activity, all while helping as well yourself by increasing the server’s quality of life!

 However, we do our best to make sure applicants are a good fit, and that might mean delaying or rejecting an application that we feel need more time.
 We like to make sure all staff are productive additions to our team and bring a positive attitude.
 That being said, this document is designed to give you a more in-depth overview of the various staff roles so that you can pick the one that suits you best.
 It also gives you tips on how to write your application so that you don’t undersell yourself.